citp/privacy-policy-historical/k/ki/kic/kickofflabs.com.md

-> *The following text is extracted and transformed from the kickofflabs.com privacy policy that was archived on 2014-02-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140209125714id_/http%3A//www.kickofflabs.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kickofflabs.com privacy policy that was archived on 2015-03-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150314203846id_/http%3A//kickofflabs.com/privacy-policy) for the most accurate reproduction.*

-# Privacy | KickoffLabs
+# Privacy Policy - Kickofflabs

+* * *

 #### Privacy Policy Basics

 Your privacy and the privacy if your customers is critically important to us.
 At KickoffLabs we have a few fundamental principles:

   1. We don’t ask you for personal information unless we truly need it.
 (We can’t stand services that ask you for things like your gender or income level for no apparent reason.
 And hey, it’s more work for us to process data we aren’t actively using.)
 We ask that you do the same with your KickoffLabs site.
   2. We don’t share your personal information, or the customer data you collect, with anyone except to comply with the law, develop our products, or protect our rights.
   3. We don’t store personal or customer information on our servers unless required for the on-going operation of one of our services.
   4. You are in control of the information you share through a Kickofflabs site and the customer data you collect is your responsibility.
 As part of the Terms of Service we require you to respect your customers right to privacy as well as you’d require your data to be respected.

 If you have questions about deleting or correcting your personal data please contact our support team at [support@kickofflabs.com](mailto:support@kickofflabs.com?subject=Privacy%20Question%3A%20)

 #### Website Visitors